northscaler/aspectify/README.md

-# `aspectify`
+# `@northscaler/aspectify`
 This package contains an implementation of _exclusively decorator-driven_ aspect-oriented programming (AOP).
 It's similar in spirit to AspectJ's annotation-driven approach, whereby advised methods carry a visual indicator in the source that there is incoming behavior.
 In this way, there is no need for a special, AOP-aware editor for the developer to know when there is incoming advice.

 > NOTE: This currently uses Babel 7's `@babel/plugin-proposal-decorators` in `legacy: true` mode, which is compliant with TC39's Stage 1 decorator proposal.
-It also uses `@babel/plugin-proposal-class-properties` with setting `loose: true`.
-As the decorator proposal matures, this library will have to be updated to support later proposals (stage 2 & later).
+> As the decorator proposal matures, this library will have to be updated to support later proposals (stage 2 & later).

 > NOTE 2: Until further notice, do _not_ use `retainLines: true` in your Babel configuration, as it breaks Babel transpilation!